zwang695/alexa-skills-list/skills/B01FOC3LCM/README.md

 * *'Alexa, inspire me.'*

+* *'Alexa, open inspire me, and play Steve Jobs."*

+* *'Alexa, open inspire me, and play Jim Carey."*

 Start your day with inspirational audio from Alexa!

-Ask Alexa to inspire you, and hear some inspirational audio from famous speakers.
+Ask Alexa to inspire you, and hear some inspirational audio from famous speakers, including:

-New audio added every week!
+Arnold Schwarzenegger
+Steve Jobs
+Jim Carey
+Alan Watts
+Charles Bukowski
+Will Smith
+Tony Robbins
+Eric Thomas
+Michael Jordan
+Peyton Manning
+Gary Vaynerchuk
+Kevin Spacey

 Know of some great speeches / speakers? get in touch and I'll add them in!